-Since 2004, Hungary has been one of the strongest opponents of agricultural biotechnology in the EU.
-However, Hungary's Ministry of Agriculture, financial, scientific and agricultural organizations, and plant breeding and research institutions have spoken in support of non-transgenic precision breeding.
+Since 2004, Hungary has been one of the strongest opponents of transgenic engineering in the EU.
+However, Hungary's Ministry of Agriculture, financial, scientific, and agricultural organizations and plant breeding and research institutions have spoken in support of precision breeding.